2019 US Open Odds Tracker

 - See which country has produced the most US Open winners

-The graphs below have been generated by averaging the odds from a number of top online sportsbooks to give you a better sense of each golfer’s chances of winning the 2019 US Open.
+The graphs below have been generated by averaging the odds from a number of top online sportsbooks to give you a better sense of each golfer’s chances of winning the 2019 US Open at historic Pebble Beach Golf Links in California.
 Bookmark this page and visit it regularly to see how the odds for the world’s top golfers ebb and flow.

 US Open Odds at Bovada